collaer/idblabanonymap/README.md

 # IUDB Lab 2019 Geodashboard

-Testing tools and solutions for building vizualization tools for the lab.
+Testing tools and solutions for building mockup vizualizations for country portfolio.

+Live demo with anonyzed data here : https://collaer.github.io/idblabanonymap/geodashboard

+**To see the code go to ***gh-pages*** branch of this repository.**

 Using sample of great OpenSource solutions and libraries, and their dependencies: